 Common Health Issues

 Citrus bearded dragons have a favorable lifespan, ranging from 10 to 15 years.
-They usually run into few health issues that shorten their lifespan, but they must have the right environment to stay healthy.
+They usually run into a few health issues that shorten their lifespan, but they must have the right environment to stay healthy.

 If you already have past breeding experience, breeding might work for you.
 However, it does require particular conditions for breeding to be successful.
 Therefore, make sure to do in-depth research beforehand so you can get fully prepared.